Type/Size: V8 Ford 302 (5 ltr, 350 bhp)

 (Link to engine running - sump view)

-Background & Preparation: Having mentally worked my way around the engine and gearbox, and having plucked up enough courage to get my act together, I decided the safest way to install the engine and gearbox was to use the leveling-bar method.
+Background & Preparation: Having mentally worked my way around the engine and gearbox, and, having plucked up enough courage to get my act together, I decided the safest way to install was to use the levelling-bar method.
 This option virtually eliminates the risk and there is no chance of anything slipping or causing undue pressure on anything.
 E.g. sump, water pump etc.

-I did consider buying an engine hoist, but that would end up being serious garage jewellery after using it once; so I hired one.
+I did consider buying an engine hoist, but that would end up being serious garage jewelry after using it once; so I hired one.
 But I couldn't hire a leveling-bar; only webbing straps which I didn't want to use so I decided to buy one...
-(Less garage jewellery and something I can sell easily if I decide to...)
-I'm not a fan of spending money on something I will use only once, but in this case safety was paramount, followed by a very healthy and fiscal preservation requirement to not drop or damage the engine or gearbox.
+(Less garage jewelry and something I can sell easily if I decide to...)

 Back in the garage, and with everything in place and attached, I took up the strain.